What other names is Honeysuckle known by?

 What is Honeysuckle?

-Honeysuckle is a plant.
+Honeysuckle is a plant that is sometimes called "woodbine."
 The flower, seed, and leaves are used for medicine.
-Be careful not to confuse honeysuckle with other plants which are also known as woodbine, such as American ivy or gelsemium.
+Be careful not to confuse honeysuckle with other plants that are also known as woodbine, such as American ivy, gelsemium, and Clematis virginiana.

 Insufficient Evidence to Rate Effectiveness for...